 Purchase a Picnic Afternoon Tea Box

-You can order a picnic afternoon tea box for 2 for £75 at the time you purchase your tickets.
+You can order a picnic afternoon tea box for two at the time you purchase your tickets.

 Aside from the picnic boxes you order from Highclere Castle, you cannot picnic on the grounds of the estate.
 If you do bring your own food, you’ll have to eat it in your car or in the parking lot.
 Be sure to pack out all litter.